Wednesday, April 20, 2016

 How Does Wave Energy Work?

+Wave power is a method of electrical generation, where energy from waves moving in water is transferred into an electrical current; the electricity thus produced is coined asrenewable energy.
 Wave power generation is not a widely employed technology with only a few experimental sites in existence.
 Wave power has however an advantage in comparition with many other renewable energy sources, because of it's stability in production.
-Where for instance the amount of wind power being produced relies heavily on how strong winds there are locally, which fluctuates heavily from day to day and from season to season, the amount of wave power being produced wouldn't fluctuate so heavily, since the amount energy stored in waves are more constant, and not so heavily dependent on the local weather conditions.
+Where for instance the amount of wind power being produced relies heavily on how strong winds there are locally, which fluctuates heavily from day to day and from season...

 Read More »